Desorption atmospheric pressure photoionization: Principle of operation

 The first operation to occur during desorption atmospheric pressure photoionization is desorption.
 Desorption of the sample is initiated by a hot jet of solvent vapor that is targeted onto the sample by a nebulizer microchip.
 The nebulizer microchip is a glass device bonded together by pyrex wafers with flow channels embedded from a nozzle at the edge of the chip.
 The microchip is heated to 250-350$^\circ$C in order to vaporize the entering solvent and create dopant molecules.
 Dopant molecules are added to help facilitate the ionization of the sample.
 Some of the common solvents include: nitrogen, toluene, acetone, and anisole.
 The desorption process can occur by two mechanisms: thermal desorption or momentum transfer/liquid spray.
 Thermal desorption uses heat to volatilize the sample and increase the surface temperature of the substrate.
 As the substrate's surface temperature is increased, the higher the sensitivity of the instrument.
 While studying the substrate temperature, it was seen that the solvent did not have a noticeable effect on the final temperature or heat rate of the substrate.
-Momentum transfer or liquid spray desoprtion is based on the solvent interaction with the sample, causing the release of specific ions.
+Momentum transfer or liquid spray desorption is based on the solvent interaction with the sample, causing the release of specific ions.
 The momentum transfer is propagated by the collision of the solvent with the sample along with the transfer of ions with the sample.
 The transfer of positive ions, such as protons and charge transfers, are seen with the solvents: toluene and anisole.
 Toluene goes through a charge exchange mechanism with the sample, while acetone promotes a proton transfer mechanism with the sample.
 A beam of 10 eV photons that are given off by a UV lamp is directed at the newly desorbed molecules, as well as the dopant molecules.
 Photoionization then occurs, which knocks out the molecule's electron and produces an ion.
 This technique alone is not highly efficient for different varieties of molecules, particularly those that are not easily protonated or deprotonated.
 In order to completely ionize samples, dopant molecules must help.
 The gaseous solvent can also undergo photoionization and act as an intermediate for ionization of the sample molecules.
 Once dopant ions are formed, proton transfer can occur with the sample, creating more sample ions.
 The ions are then sent to the mass analyzer for analysis.